wecodemore/wpstarter/docs/03-WordPress-Integration.md

 #### Cached Environment

 Parsing the environment and define constants for it can be quite expensive process.
-Thanks to code placed in `wp-config.php` that runs on "shutdown" the environment is cached in a file named `.env.cached.php` that contains PHP code that declares env variables and define constants.
+Thanks to code placed in `wp-config.php` that runs on "shutdown" the environment is cached in a file named `.env.cached.php` that contains PHP code that declares env variables and defines constants.

-Details about this process and way to prevent this are described in the ["Environment-Variables"](02-Environment-Variables.md) section.
+Details about this process and a way to prevent this are described in the ["Environment-Variables"](02-Environment-Variables.md) section.